gist-rs/book/examples/r2/hello-cloudflare-container/README.md

 Open [http://localhost:8787](http://localhost:8787) with your browser to see the result.

-You can start editing your Worker by modifying `src/index.ts` and you can start editing your Container by editing the content of `container_src`.
+You can start editing your Worker by modifying `src/index.ts` and you can start editing your Container by editing the content of `container`.

 ## Deploying To Production